ashahzad4/Zaypay/README.markdown

 Price Setting
 ------------------------------

-Zaypay API works with Price Settings.
-A price setting determines how and in what countries payments can be made and how much a consumer needs to pay to complete the payment.
+Zaypay API works with __Price Settings__.
+A *price setting* determines how and in what countries payments can be made and how much a consumer needs to pay to complete the payment.
 You can create a price setting by clicking the price setting  link on your dashboard  ( at http://zaypay.com ).

 Price Settings offer following modes: